 For these purposes a micro business is defined as a business that:

-- has less than 10 employees or full time equivalent and a turnover of less than €2 million p.a.
+- has less than 10 employees or full time equivalent and a turnover, or balance sheet total of less than €2 million p.a.

 - Before you enter an energy contract your supplier must explain the key terms and conditions to you, this applies to contracts agreed on the phone or in person

 - Within 10 days of you signing a contract you should receive written copies of the contract with full terms and conditions including renewal terms